chuyanc/Nginx-Reverse-Proxy/Group-VM-SSO.md

 ```

 #### 1.4 Configure Vault client and create testing user in Keycloak
-Access Keycloak UI via: https://{your IP Address}:8443/, and follow the UI operation steps in Reference 1 for set vault client on keycloak and create test user.
+Access Keycloak UI via: https://{vault-server-ip}:8443/, and follow the UI operation steps in Reference 1 for set vault client on keycloak and create test user.

 #### 1.5 Access Vault CLI
 ```